 Our Portsmouth Harbour port is located just moments from Portsmouth Harbour Train Station and, as such, is perfect for railway travel.
-South Western Railway have regular services from London Waterloo to Portsmouth that take under two hours and, from there, our FastCats can get you across the Solent to Ryde Pier Head on the Isle of Wight in just 22 minutes.
+London to the Isle of Wight is straightforward by train, with South Western Railway‘s regular services from London Waterloo to Portsmouth.
+It takes under two hours and, from there, our FastCats can get you across the Solent to Ryde Pier Head on the Isle of Wight in just 22 minutes.

 Similarly, our Lymington car and passenger ferry port is easily accessible by train as it sits minutes from Lymington Pier Train Station.
 From there, you can get to Yarmouth on the Isle of Wight in only 40 minutes on a beautifully scenic crossing.